elenabarry/emojional/README.md

 * Test.txt uses 20 true samples
 * Develop.txt uses 20 true samples

-The folders can be found here.
+The testing folder contains 20 identical true samples.

 ## Training

 We used a [PyTorch implementation of emoji2vec](https://github.com/pwiercinski/emoji2vec_pytorch).
 The original implementation of emoji2vec can be found [here](https://github.com/uclnlp/emoji2vec).

 ### Training your own dataset
 The train test and dev files have been replaced in both training and testing folders.
 The file ‘phrase_embeddings.pkl’ in the ‘pre-trained’ folder (if it exists) needs to be deleted as this will allow a new dictionary to be created from the new dataset.
-We ran the file ‘presentation.ipynb’ to train the embeddings.
+We ran the file ‘presentation.ipynb’ to train.
+Our version of the file can be found here.

 ## Testing
-We used emoji2vec's original testing script and updated to current Python standards here.
+We used emoji2vec's original testing script and have updated it to current Python standards here.

 ### Results
 We have evaluated the emoji embeddings on a list of emotive words, emoji similarity and analogies.